 The book explains how things and services need to be bought with money.
 Money runs out and money can buy someone’s happiness.
 An altogether fun and educative book about money.

-Alexander Who Was Rich Last Sunday is the tale of every child with good intentions and little will power.
-Alexander is the recipient of a gift of money.
-Alexander hopes to save it for a walkie talkie.
+Alexander Who Was Rich Last Sunday is the Alexander is the recipient of a gift of money.
+Alexander hopes to save it for a walkie-talkie.

 His good intentions unravel pretty quickly and he finds himself squandering the money on gum, renting a snake and paying up for bad behaviour.